97115104/blog/_posts/2025-05-31-The-$HEALTH-Token.md

 If you want to see what’s public, check out [github.com/97115104](https://github.com/97115104) for my stuff and [github.com/statusdothealth](https://github.com/statusdothealth) for the status.health side.
 If it’s not there, it’s not open (yet or ever).
 If that’s a deal breaker for you, I get it.
 But I’d rather build something that works and is safe before opening every door and letting the whole world poke holes in it.
 If you want to be part of that process, you know where to find me.

----

 ## what's next? (the real roadmap, for better or worse)

 Here’s where I stand: this is still an experiment.
 Patent’s pending (because lawyers need to eat), and now that both [status.health](https://status.health/) and [healthtoken.network](https://healthtoken.network/) are live (plus the yellowpaper is finally finished), I can actually start building the real MVP.
 Everything is still fragile and changing fast.
 For anyone actually curious about what’s ahead, here’s the roadmap:

 1. **Building the MVP for real-world use (through status.health):** Since I run both status.health and the $HEALTH project, the first version of the MVP will launch through [status.health](https://status.health/)—but only for those who sign up for the beta ([sign up here](https://form.typeform.com/to/Ii3HSlEH?typeform-source=status.health)).
 Making it generally accessible will take real money and a lot of development time, so don’t expect it overnight.
 This isn’t just a demo for crypto insiders—the goal is a product where privacy and incentives work for normal humans, not just blockchain hobbyists.
-2. **Applying for grants and funding:** Server bills aren’t paid in tokens (yet), so I’ll be applying for grants and seeking funding to help with ongoing development and infrastructure costs.
-If you know a funder who cares about public health, privacy, or wild experiments, send them my way.
+2. **Applying for grants:** Server bills aren’t paid in tokens (yet), so I’ll be applying for grants to help with ongoing development and infrastructure costs.
+The plan is to work with protocol foundations like the Ethereum Foundation, Web3 Foundation, and similar organizations, as well as explore on-chain treasuries and ecosystem funds that support public goods and experimental projects in the crypto space.
 3. **status.health as first customer:** I’m working on status.health and the $HEALTH token concurrently—status.health is the first customer of the $HEALTH Network, and hopefully not the last.
 The idea is to prove the infrastructure actually solves a real problem.
 Over time, I want to see many more apps and orgs using $HEALTH’s rails, powered by open APIs and community grants.
 4. **Governance and analytics:** As the protocol grows, transparency grows too.
 Usage, impact, funding flows, and governance transitions will all be visible in real time.
 No hiding behind “coming soon”—if it’s working (or failing), everyone will see it.
 5. **Full decentralization (if earned):** If this thing gains real traction, governance and control will move out of my hands and into the community’s, with clear, published thresholds and rules.
 Not by vibes, but by actual adoption and contribution.
 If it doesn’t earn that, I’m not going to pretend otherwise.